shackattackk/split-bill/README.md

 # Split Bill

-A modern web application built with Next.js for easily splitting bills and expenses among friends, roommates, or groups.
+A modern web application built with Next.js that enables real-time collaborative bill splitting.
+Friends can instantly see updates as others select items and modify expenses, making it easy to split bills and expenses among groups.

 ## Features